-Wearing the right shoes, doing foot exercises, and taking CBD capsules with turmeric curcumin are just some of the ways you can take care of your aging feet.
+Wearing the right shoes, doing foot exercises, and taking bone broth collagen supplements are just some of the ways you can take care of your aging feet.

 Has it crossed your mind how important your feet are?
 No?
 Well, our feet are doing a hell of a job.
 An average person will walk 100,000 miles over a lifetime.
 From taking us to places to supporting our whole body and letting us stand, run, and exercise, our feet deserve our care.
 However, we do not give a hoot about our feet as we do on the rest of our body parts.
 As we age, it is a regular occurrence for our feet to endure more problems.

 Needless to say, we need to put our feet’s health on our priority list, most importantly as you age.
 One out of four adults over the age of 40 experience aching feet!
-Some must take CBD capsules to help with their inflamed feet.
+Some must take bone broth collagen supplements to help with their inflamed feet.
 Also, a study pointed out that foot pain is the cause of 62% higher risk of recurrent falls in older people.
 Without healthy feet, you may face serious problems with mobility and overall wellness.

 The wear and tear of daily living, playing sports, and walking on hard pavement all can hurt our ankles and feet, which are big contributors to foot pain.
 Then inflammatory foods such as sweets, bad fats, alcohol, and fried foods also come into play.
 These can speed up the breakdown of the muscles, bones, and ligaments in our feet.
 Over time, your feet lose their elasticity, strength, and form, and they become more fragile.
 The worst of it is you develop uneven gait that can injure your knees, hips, and lower body.